Determinants of Health and Health Inequities

 Paul Richards first noticed his chest pain when he was collecting wood for the family stove.
 He didn’t think it was anything serious; he doesn’t feel old and he quit smoking—although he admits to having the occasional cigarette when he is with his friends: they all smoke, so it’s hard to refuse.
 His wife Julie had reminded him that his father died aged 62 of a heart attack and insisted that he consult Dr. Rao about it.

 Given Paul’s family history, lifestyle and pattern of pain, Dr. Rao diagnoses mild effort-induced angina.
 He knows this is common in a person of Paul’s age and socioeconomic status.
-But Dr. Rao cannot modify these determinants, so they discuss the risk of the intense exertion involved in hauling lumber coupled with Paul’s smoking and overall lack of fitness.
+But Dr. Rao cannot modify these determinants, so they discuss the risk of the exertion involved in hauling lumber coupled with Paul’s smoking and overall lack of fitness.

 Causes, risk factors and determinants

 Risk factors also include variables that are not causal: they may simply be associated with the causal factor.
 Gender or increasing age may not themselves cause disease, but are associated with hormone levels that may.
-“Risk marker” or “risk indicator” are more precise terms to use for a correlate of a causal factor.
+“Risk marker” or “risk indicator” are more precise terms to describe a correlate of a causal factor.
 Such markers are useful in identifying someone at risk but do not represent a suitable target for action to reduce this risk.

 Personal health behaviours and coping skills

-Changing personal health practices
+Changes in personal health practices

 Diet.
 The food we eat and our physical activity levels directly affect our body weight.
-About 65% of Canadian men aged 20 and over were overweight or obese (Body Mass Index or BMI > 25) in 2013, compared to 71% in the USA, 56% in France and 29% in Japan.64, 65 A high BMI, sedentary lifestyle and poor diet put people at risk of diabetes, cardiovascular disease, osteoarthritis, as well as other negative medical and social consequences.
+About 65% of Canadian men aged 20 and over were overweight or obese (Body Mass Index or BMI > 25) in 2013, compared to 71% in the USA, 56% in France and 29% in Japan.66, 67 A high BMI, sedentary lifestyle and poor diet put people at risk of diabetes, cardiovascular disease, osteoarthritis, as well as other negative medical and social consequences.
 As with smoking, important social and commercial interests promote obesity.
 For example, healthier eating options are more expensive and often unaffordable for low-income families.
-Furthermore, salt, sugar and fat may be addictive in much the same way as nicotine; the addictive qualities of salt and sugar have allowed the food industry to seduce people into overeating.64
+Furthermore, salt, sugar and fat may be addictive in much the same way as nicotine; the addictive qualities of salt and sugar have allowed the food industry to seduce people into overeating.66

 Exercise.
 The evidence that exercise benefits health comes largely from observational studies.
-The evidence from intervention studies is much less clear, in part because of the varied efficacy of behaviour change interventions, and in part because of the different populations studied.
-This has complicated the incorporation of a clear exercise prescription into clinical practice; the available Cochrane Reviews for various conditions show mixed results.
+The evidence from intervention studies is much less clear, in part because of the varied efficacy of behaviour change interventions, and in part because of the highly selected populations studied.
+This has complicated the incorporation of a clear exercise prescription into clinical practice; the available Cochrane Reviews for preventing various conditions show mixed results.
 Exercise recommendations are also affected by community design, as when people living in high-crime neighbourhoods avoid outdoor physical activities.

 The Health Belief Model